-Director-General's RequirementsSection 75F of the Environmental Planning and Assessment Act 1979
+Director-General's Requirements Section 75F of the Environmental Planning and Assessment Act 1979

-Application number MP 11_0010 Project Claymore Urban Renewal Project Concept Plan Location Cr Hume Highway and Badgally Road, Campbelltown Proponent BBC Consulting Planners Date issued 10 March 2011 Expiry Date 2 years from the date of issue (above).
+Application number MP 11_0010 Project Claymore Urban Renewal Project Concept Plan Location Cr Hume Highway and Badgally Road, Campbelltown Proponent BBC Consulting Planners Date issued 24 March 2011 Expiry Date 2 years from the date of issue (above).
 If the Environmental Assessment is not exhibited within this time, the Proponent must consult further with the Director-General in relation to the preparation of the environmental assessment.
-Key issues The Environmental Assessment (EA) must address the following key issues: 1.
-Relevant EPI's, policies and guidelines to be addressed Planning provisions applying to the site, including permissibility and the provisions of all plans and policies including: Objects of the EP&A Act; State Environmental Planning Policy (Major Development) 2005; State Environmental Planning Policy (Infrastructure) 2007; State Environmental Planning Policy No.55 - Remediation of Land State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004; NSW State Plan; Metropolitan Plan for Sydney 2036; South West Subregion Draft Subregional Strategy; Campbelltown (Urban Area) Local Environmental Plan 2002; Relevant Development Control Plans; and Nature and extent of any non-compliance with relevant environmental planning instruments, plans and guidelines and justification for any non-compliance.
+Key issues The Environmental Assessment (EA) must address the following key issues: Relevant EPI's, policies and guidelines to be addressed Planning provisions applying to the site, including permissibility and the provisions of all plans and policies including: Objects of the EP&A Act; Water Management Act 2000; Water Act 1912; State Environmental Planning Policy (Major Development) 2005; State Environmental Planning Policy (Infrastructure) 2007; State Environmental Planning Policy No.55 - Remediation of Land State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004; NSW State Plan; Metropolitan Plan for Sydney 2036; South West Subregion Draft Subregional Strategy; Campbelltown (Urban Area) Local Environmental Plan 2002; Relevant Development Control Plans; and Nature and extent of any non-compliance with relevant environmental planning instruments, plans and guidelines and justification for any non-compliance.
 2. Built Form and Urban Design Height, bulk and scale of the proposed development within the context of the locality, existing development proposed to be retained and adjoining development.
-Detailed envelope/height, FSR and contextual studies should be undertaken to ensure the proposal integrates with the local environment, and that the form, street layout, subdivision pattern and siting of the buildings achieve optimal design and amenity outcomes; Details of proposed urban design, building mass and streetscape controls for future development; Details of proposed open space, public domain and landscaped areas; and The Concept Plan shall be designed and assessed against the principles of Crime Prevention through Environmental Design (CPTED).
+Detailed envelope/height, FSR and contextual studies should be undertaken to ensure the proposal integrates with the local environment, and that the form, street layout, subdivision pattern and siting of the buildings achieve optimal design and amenity outcomes; Details of proposed urban design, building mass and streetscape controls for future.
+Details of proposed urban design, building mass and streetscape controls for future development; Details of proposed open space, public domain and landscaped areas; and The Concept Plan shall be designed and assessed against the principles of Crime

+Prevention through Environmental Design (CPTED).